Selling in the money covered calls can be an excellent income generating strategy for stock investors trying to live off investment income.

 Here is an example of an in the money covered call strategy.

 Alex bought 600 shares of Retire Corp for $18.50 a share on May 16.
-He wanted to generate some income from the stock, so she sold 6 June call options with an $18 strike price for $1.40 each.
+He wanted to generate income from the stock, so he sold 6 June call options with an $18 strike price for $1.40 each.

-It’s important to note that Alex immediately got $800 deposited into her brokerage account for the sale of the options which she gets to keep regardless of what the stock price does.
+It’s important to note that Alex immediately got $800 deposited into his brokerage account for the sale of the options, which he gets to keep regardless of what the stock price does.

 Covered Call Income Generated from Retire Corp.

 Here’s the $800 income calculation: